 Room for the patient view (a PharmAus event)

-Room for the Patient View is supported by PharmAus and will be attended by Members of Parliament, Senators, parliamentary staff, patient advocacy groups, media, and representatives from across the health industry.
+Room for the Patient View, supported by PharmAus was attended by Members of Parliament, Senators, parliamentary staff, patient advocacy groups, media, and representatives from across the health industry.
+Please click here to view a full summary report of the event which highlights the four key themes that emerged from the speaker and panel discussion.

-Attendees will hear patient stories and the Master of Ceremonies, Tracey Spicer, will join a panel of speakers from across the patient groups and health industry.
+Attendees heard patient stories and the Master of Ceremonies, Tracey Spicer, joined a panel of speakers from across the patient groups and health industry.

 Like never before, the importance of health is firmly in the spotlight.
-Room for the Patient View will feature a panel who will explore issues currently being considered by the House of Representatives Inquiry that impact all Australians such as:
+Room for the Patient View featured a panel who explored issues currently being considered by the House of Representatives Inquiry that impact all Australians such as:

 - How we can minimise the time Australians spend waiting for new drugs and novel medical technologies in Australia.